 This is a great comprehension resource that gives your class a brief overview of kinder transport, kristallnacht, Refugee Children’s Movement and more…

-The children will then use this information to answer the questions based on: retrieval, inference and vocabulary.Unlock Resource
+Your Ks2 class will then use this information to answer the comprehension questions based on: retrieval, inference and vocabulary.Unlock Resource

 Main Focus: Report of Events

-For this guided reading task you will need to read chapter 16 – Hitler Will Send No Warning with your class.
+For this guided reading task you will need to read chapter 16 – Hitler Will Send No Warning from Letters from the Lighthouse with your Year 5 / Year 6 class.

-This resource touches on the sequence of events, character quotes, giving explanations from the perspective of the officer, adverbials of time, recounts and more…
+This resource is aimed at UKS2 touches on the sequence of events, character quotes, giving explanations from the perspective of the officer, adverbials of time, recounts and more…

 Your children will be asked to step into the shoes of different characters and give statements from their perspective.Unlock Resource